-When powered, the oven heats to and maintains a user-selected target setpoint in the oven chamber.
-The oven senses the chamber air temperature using a solid-state probe mounted on the right chamber wall.
-When the oven detects that the chamber temperature has dropped below the target setpoint, it pulses power to the heating elements.
+The oven temperature controller stores an end-user-selected constant temperature setpoint.
+When powered, the oven heats the chamber atmosphere to the setpoint.
+The controller board is wired to a solid-state temperature probe located in the chamber on the rear wall.
+When the controller detects that the chamber temperature has dropped below the temperature setpoint, it pulses power to the heating elements.

-The unit uses Proportional - Integral - Derivative (PID) control to avoid significantly overshooting the setpoint.
-The rate of heating will slow as the chamber temperature approaches the target temperature.
-If the chamber temperature is above the setpoint, the unit uses minimum heating to control the rate of cooling and avoid dipping below the setpoint.
+The oven uses Proportional - Integral - Derivative (PID) control to avoid significantly overshooting the setpoint.
+This means the rate of heating slows as the chamber temperature approaches the target temperature.
+If the chamber temperature is above the setpoint, the oven uses minimum heating to control the rate of cooling and avoid dipping below the setpoint.

-The PID loops optimize heating rates to compensate for the temperature environment around the unit.
-If the unit is operating in a cool room, the controller will increase the length of the heating pulses.
-Similarly, when operating in a warm room the unit uses shorter pulses.
-If the ambient temperature conditions change significantly, there may be minor over or undershoots as the unit adapts.
+Additionally, the PID loops optimize heating rates for the temperature environment around the oven.
+If the oven is operating in a cool room, it will increase the length of heating pulses to compensate.
+Likewise, when operating in a warm room the oven uses shorter pulses.
+If the ambient temperature conditions change significantly, there may be minor over or undershoots as the oven adapts.

-Sheldon Mechanical Oven High Performance (SMOHP) ovens rely on natural heat radiation for cooling.
-The ovens can achieve a low-end operating temperature due to the ambient room temperature plus the internal waste heat of the oven.
+The oven relies on natural heat radiation for cooling.
+The oven can achieve a low-end operating temperature of the ambient room temperature plus the internal waste heat of the oven.